 |HT 120||Medical Insurance Billing||5 credits|

-This course focuses on insurance billing procedures, billing requirements in relation to insurance companies, clinics, and physicians’ offices; and insurance coding to include CPT and ICD-9-CM codes.
-Students will learn skills that will enable them to process insurance claims.
-Other subjects include basic health office duties as related to medical insurance, accounts receivable, and collection techniques.
+This course focuses on insurance billing procedures; billing requirements in relation to insurance companies, clinics and hospitals; and insurance billing compliance standards and mandates.
+Students will learn skills that will enable them to create, process and correct insurance claims.
+Other subjects include billing office topics related to medical insurance, accounts receivable, and collection techniques.